 You can find details of my QTH Lampeter / Llanbedr Pont Steffan and a summary of my equipment on my website GW0IRW.net.

-VHF Contesting: I'm a proud member of GW2OP Pembrokeshire Contest Group Open Section Winners of the RSGB Centenary VHF National Field Day 2013.
+Contesting: I'm an active member of GW2OP Pembrokeshire Contest Group Open Section Winners of the RSGB Centenary VHF National Field Day 2013.

 "The winner this year is Pembrokeshire CG, with 3930 normalised points.
 This is only 70 short of the 4000 maximum attainable and is a splendid achievement.
 They rise from 2nd position last year.